ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 For example, `192.168.100.14/24` represents the IPv4 address, `192.168.100.14`, and its associated routing prefix `192.168.100.0`, or equivalently, its subnet mask `255.255.255.0` (which has 24 leading 1 bit).

+## Configure a private network subnet by using UI

 To create a new subnet, complete the following steps:

 You cannot assign the subnet that is already assigned to another virtual machine.
 However, when you edit the configuration of a virtual machine, you can assign the same subnet multiple times.
 {: note}

-1. Sign in to the [IBM Cloud Portal](https://cloud.ibm.com){: external}.
+1. Log in to the [IBM Cloud catalog](https://cloud.ibm.com/catalog){: external} with your IBM credentials.

-2. Select the menu icon and select **Resource List**.

-3. Click the arrow next to **Services**.

-4. Select the {{site.data.keyword.powerSys_notm}} workspace to which you'd like to assign a subnet.
+2. In the search box, type {{site.data.keyword.powerSys_notm}} and click the {{site.data.keyword.powerSys_notm}} tile.

+3. In the navigation panel, click **Workspaces**.
+The workspaces page with a list of existing workspaces is displayed.

+4. Click your workspace from the list to open the virtual server instance page.

-5. Click **Subnets** in the left navigation panel, then **Add subnet**.
+5. Click **Subnets** in the left navigation panel, then click **Create subnet**.
+The new subnet panel is displayed.

-6. (Optional) Set the **Subnet ARP Broadcast** option to **Enabled** if you want to enable the {{site.data.keyword.arp-broadcast}} option in the {{site.data.keyword.powerSys_notm}} subnets.
-The {{site.data.keyword.arp-broadcast}} distributes the ARP traffic in the {{site.data.keyword.powerSys_notm}} network fabric.

-7. Enter a name for the subnet, CIDR value (for example: '192.168.100.14/24'), gateway number (for example: '192.168.100.15'), and the IP range values for the subnet.
+6. Enter a name, CIDR value (for example, '192.168.100.14/24'), gateway number (for example, '192.168.100.15'), and the IP range values for the subnet.

-8. You must provide the **DNS server** value.
+7. Enter the **DNS server** value.

     A **DNS server** value of `9.9.9.9` might not be reachable if you don't have a public IP.
 This issue can cause the LPAR to hang during the startup operation.
-Go with the default DNS server value of `127.0.0.1` to avoid this issue.
-As of now, you can add up to 20 DNS servers.
-The DNS IP addresses must be separated by commas.
+You can use the default DNS server value of `127.0.0.1` to avoid this issue.
+You can add up to 20 DNS server IP addresses separated by commas.

+8. Set **Advertise** to one of the following options:
+    - **Enabled**: The static route is advertised to external connections. **Advertise** is set to **Enabled** by default.
+    - **Disabled**: The static route is not advertised to external connections.

+9. Set **Subnet ARP Broadcast** to one of the following options:
+    - **Enabled**: Distributes the Address Resolution Protocol (ARP) traffic in the {{site.data.keyword.powerSys_notm}} network fabric.

+    - **Disabled**: Does not distribute the ARP traffic in the {{site.data.keyword.powerSys_notm}} network fabric. **Subnet ARP Broadcast** is set to **Disabled** by default.

+    For more information about subnet ARP broadcast, see [Configuring the ARP broadcast in Power Virtual Server subnets](/docs/power-iaas?topic=power-iaas-subnet-arp-oracle-rac).

+10. Set **DHCP** to to one of the following options:
+    - **Enabled**: Network interfaces that are configured to use Dynamic Host Configuration Protocol (DHCP) receive their IPv4 configurations automatically. **DHCP** is set to **Enabled** by default.

+    - **Disabled**: Network interfaces that are configured to use DHCP do not receive their IPv4 configurations automatically.

+    The DHCP service is available only in IBM {{site.data.keyword.powerSys_notm}} in {{site.data.keyword.on-prem}}.
+For more information about DHCP, see [DHCP network inside the pod](/docs/power-iaas?topic=power-iaas-network_use_cases#dhcp-network-new).

-9. You can also attach a primary and redundant cloud connection to the subnet to set up high availability.
-For more information on high availability, see [Setting up high availability over cloud connections](/docs/power-iaas?topic=power-iaas-cloud-connections#ha-availability-cloud-connections).
+11. You can also attach a primary and redundant cloud connection to the subnet to set up high availability in an {{site.data.keyword.off-prem}}.
+For more information about high availability, see [Setting up high availability over cloud connections](/docs/power-iaas?topic=power-iaas-cloud-connections#ha-availability-cloud-connections).

 10. Click **Create subnet**.

+## Updating an existing subnet
+{: #update-subnet}

+Complete the following steps to update an existing subnet:

+1. Click **Subnets** in the left navigation panel.

+2. Click the subnet that you want to update from the displayed list.

+3. Click **Edit details** to update the subnet.

-You can also edit an existing subnet by clicking the subnet in the table.
-You can attach or detach cloud connections to each of the subnets in the **Attached cloud connections** section.
+You can attach or detach cloud connections to each of the subnets in the **Attached cloud connections** section in {{site.data.keyword.off-prem}}.

+## Configure a private network subnet by using CLI

 You can also create and configure a private network subnet by using the IBM command-line interface (CLI).
 Use the following command to create a private network subnet: